Battle of Tinchebray: Prelude

-The battle
+Battle

 Henry's army was organized into three groups.
 Ranulf of Bayeux, Robert de Beaumont, 1st Earl of Leicester, and William de Warenne, 2nd Earl of Surrey, commanded the two primary forces.
 A reserve, commanded by Elias I of Maine, remained out of sight on the flank.
 Alan IV, Duke of Brittany, William, Count of Évreux, Ralph of Tosny, Robert of Montfort, and Robert of Grandmesnil also fought alongside Henry.
 William, Count of Mortain, and Robert of Bellême, 3rd Earl of Shrewsbury, supported Robert Curthose.

 The battle lasted an hour.
 Henry dismounted and ordered most of his knights to dismount.
 This was unusual given Norman battle tactics, and meant the infantry played a decisive role.
 William, Count of Évreux, charged the front line, with men from Bayeux, Avranches and the Cotentin.
 Henry's reserve proved decisive.

 Aftermath

 Most of Robert's army was captured or killed.
 Those captured included Robert, Edgar Ætheling (uncle of Henry's wife), and William, Count of Mortain.
 Robert de Bellême, commanding the Duke's rear guard, led the retreat, saving himself from capture or death.
 Most of the prisoners were released, but Robert Curthose and William of Mortain spent the rest of their lives in captivity.
 Robert Curthose had a legitimate son, William Clito (1102–1128), whose claims to the duchy of Normandy led to several rebellions which continued through the rest of Henry's reign.

-Henry ruled England and Normandy until his death in 1135.

-In fiction

-Rosemary Sutcliff's 1960 historical-fiction novel Knight's Fee depicts the battle.

-The video-game Age of Empires IV has a scenario that depicts the battle, with the player controlling King Henry's army.